-In fact, its bid adjudication process that awarded the contract to a firm partly owned by Parliament’s finance committee chairman Thaba Mufamadi ,was fraught with errors.
+In fact, its bid adjudication process that awarded the contract to a company partly owned by Parliament’s finance committee chairman Thaba Mufamadi was fraught with errors.

 This had prejudiced Khwela City, the company whose bid met all the criteria.

-The report, by auditing firm PricewaterhouseCoopers (PwC), was commissioned by the Treasury after a recommendation by Public Protector Thuli Madonsela in August.
+The 208-page report, by auditing firm PricewaterhouseCoopers (PwC), was commissioned by the Treasury following a recommendation by Public Protector Thuli Madonsela in August last year.

-It recommended that IEC chairwoman Pansy Tlakula and two other senior managers, a Mr Du Plessis and a Mr Lang-try, be held responsible for the mess.
+It recommended that IEC chairwoman Pansy Tlakula and two other senior managers, a Mr Du Plessis and Mr Langtry, be held responsible for the mess.

 IEC commissioner Terry Tselane said the body would respond after the May 7 elections.